slo1958/sl-xj-lib-data/README.md

 table0.index_visible_when_iterate(True)

-' directly use the  boolean serie as parameter to 'filtered_on'; and, or and not operator are overloaded for clBooleanDataSerie
+' directly use the  boolean serie as parameter to ‘FilteredOn; and, or and not operator are overloaded for clBooleanDataSerie

-for each row as clDataRow in table0.filtered_on(filter_country and filter_product) … do something next
+for each row as clDataRow in table0.FilteredOn(filter_country and filter_product) … do something next